• This section is for roleplays only.

 "Save some of it for when we're on the surface," Victor muttered, mainly to himself, "or we'll be playing I-Spy within a month."

-Enum Enum Darth Darth KaramelKarma KaramelKarma TheMadIceCreamMan TheMadIceCreamMan
+Enum Enum darth darth KaramelKarma KaramelKarma TheMadIceCreamMan TheMadIceCreamMan

 Last edited: